 - Issuers are required to provide individualized pay-off information whenever terms change.

-A 2015 Consumer Financial Protection Bureau analysis found that the Credit CARD Act helped consumers avoid more than $16 billion in over-limit and late fees since its enactment in 2009.
+Between 2009 and 2015, the Consumer Financial Protection Bureau (CFPB) found that the Credit CARD Act helped consumers avoid more than $16 billion in over-limit and late fees.
 Further, the total cost of credit to consumers fell by 2 percent, and the availability of credit card credit increased by 10 percent.
 More than 100 million new credit card accounts were opened in 2014.
-This belies concerns expressed before enactment that the new rules would price consumers out of the market, constrict the availability of credit, and even drive some companies out of business.

 Prepaid cards: Consumers, particularly those with low incomes, are increasingly using prepaid cards for financial transactions instead of cash or traditional banking services like checks or credit cards.
 According to the Federal Reserve Payments Study, $350 billion in prepaid card payments were made in 2018.

-The Consumer Financial Protection Bureau’s rule for prepaid account users requires financial institutions to:
+The Consumer Financial Protection Bureau requires financial institutions that issue prepaid cards to:

 - give consumers easy and free access to account information.